code4me/4me-app-builder-nodejs/README.md

 Scopes typically contain information like 'Allow: CI — Read, Update'.

-The customer is able to review the scopes before installing the application.
+The customer is able to review the scopes before installing the app.

-When the integration is installed a 4me application token will be created in the customer account with the defined scopes.
-The created token, required to access the [4me GraphQL API](https://developer.4me.com/graphql/) in the customer account, will be sent to the integration engine using the [integration_instance.secrets-update](#secrets-webhook) webhook.
+When the app is installed a 4me application token will be created in the customer account with the defined scopes.
+The created token, required to access the [4me GraphQL API](https://developer.4me.com/graphql/) in the customer account, will be sent to the integration engine using the [app_instance.secrets-update](#secrets-webhook) webhook.

 4me does not store the secret 4me application token so it is imperative to process those messages in the integration engine and store the 4me application token in the secrets store.

 The [Framework](#secrets-lambda) already provides a full implementation for this functionality using the AWS services.

-#### Integration Webhook and Automation Rules
+#### App Webhook and Automation Rules

-In case the integration needs to be notified of updates to records in the 4me customer account the integration should define a webhook and one or more automation rules.
+In case the app needs to be notified of updates to records in the 4me customer account the app offering should define a webhook and one or more automation rules.

-When a customer installs the integration a webhook policy and a webhook are created in the customer account based on the webhook details defined in the integration.
-The public key of the generated webhook policy will be sent to the integration engine using the [integration_instance.secrets-update](#secrets-webhook) webhook.
+When a customer installs the app a webhook policy and a webhook are created in the customer account based on the webhook details defined in the app offering.
+The public key of the generated webhook policy will be sent to the integration engine using the [app_instance.secrets-update](#secrets-webhook) webhook.
 The key should be stored in the customer secrets store so the integration engine can validate incoming messages originate from 4me.

-The next step is to define automation rules that need to be created in the customer account on installation of the integration.
+The next step is to define automation rules that need to be created in the customer account on installation of the app.
 Those automation rules can then be used to pass data from the customer account to the integration engine using actions that execute the webhook with specific data captured in the automation rule.

-*Please note:* These automation rules are not limited to the scopes provided to the integration, but have full access to the customer's data.
+*Please note:* These automation rules are not limited to the scopes provided to the app offering, but have full access to the customer's data.

 The [Framework](#integration-lambdas) already provides a full implementation for this functionality using the AWS services.

-### Integration Instance
+### App Instance

-When a customer installs an integration from the Apps section, an `integration_instance` record is created in the provider account.
+When a customer installs an app offering from the Apps section, an `app_instance` record is created in the provider account.

-It is possible to add a [UI extension](#ui-extension) to the integration to collect additional information from the customer on installation.
+It is possible to add a [UI extension](#ui-extension) to the app offering to collect additional information from the customer on installation.

 ### Integration Engine